BIG WINS: Portable Bags ₦50m Endorsement Deal with Obi Cubana's Odogwu Bitters

 The singer who has been singing for 10 years came into limelight after he was introduced to Olamide by Poco Lee which led to them releasing his first hit song ‘Zazu Zeh’ ft Olamide.

-The 28 singer has stayed winning ever since then, hitting over 1 million followers on Instagram.
+The 28 years old singer has stayed winning ever since then, hitting over 1 million followers on Instagram.

 Leave a Reply